 Overall, they’ve got wonderful egg dishes, solid biscuits, and country-style sausage.
 (And, honoring the theme, cocktails are served with adorable rubber duckies floating in the glass.)

-Best of all, Little Dick Diner uses cage-free eggs.
+Best of all, Little Duck Diner uses cage-free eggs.
 They’re also very generous with allowing “healthy” swaps like side salads in place of hash browns.
 (And they’re not just simple mixed greens.)

 Fox & Fig Plant-Based Cafe (Healthy and Hip)